-From 1st February 2021 Construction and Use Regulation 27 will not permit the use of tyres in excess of 10 years of age on the front steered axle(s) of heavy goods vehicles, buses and coaches.
-It will also be a requirement for all tyres on these vehicles to display a date code.
+Construction and Use Regulation 27, as amended, prohibits the use of tyres in excess of 10 years of age on the front steered axle(s) of heavy goods vehicles, buses and coaches.
+It also requires all tyres on these vehicles to display a date code.
 Detailed provisions are contained in the Regulations.